-In contrast, IMAP compatible email programs manipulate messages directly on the server.
-This ensures that you always see a consistent view of your mailbox from all the devices you use to access your mail.
+In contrast, IMAP compatible email programs work with messages directly on the server.
+This enables you to access your email from multiple devices, and ensures that you always see a consistent view of your mailbox from all the devices you use to access your email.

-You can set up the same IMAP account on all these devices.
-You will be able to access all your mail folders and send mail from any device.
+For example, if you use three devices on a regular basis: a smart phone with a 4G Internet connection, a laptop, and a fast desktop computer at home, you can set up the same IMAP account on all these devices.
+You will be able to access all your email and send mail from any device.

-When you delete a message or file it into a different folder using the laptop, the message will be refiled or deleted directly on the server, which means that the change will be instantly visible in your mail program on the desktop as well as the handheld.
+When you delete a message or file it into a different folder using the laptop, the message will be deleted or moved to the new folder on the server, which means that the change will be instantly visible in your mail program on the desktop computer as well as on the phone.

 So you always see the same messages in your mail folders, no matter which device you're using.

-Because IMAP handles messages directly on the server, it can provide a lot of flexibility in managing messages.
-Some nifty IMAP tricks include:
+Because IMAP handles messages directly on the server, it can provide a lot of flexibility in managing email.
+Some handy IMAP tricks include:

-Our IMAP service provides full SSL session encryption for IMAP access, so you can read your email without exposing yourself to privacy threats such as hackers and identity thieves, or nosy employers, neighbours and government agencies.
+Our IMAP service provides full SSL session encryption for IMAP access, so you can access your email without exposing yourself to privacy threats such as hackers and identity thieves, or nosy employers and government agencies.